 They can cause mold, damage things like your furnace and do plenty of damage.
 They can also wrack up quite the water bill, along with the bills to repair and replace the pipe and everything it has damaged.
 At the start of every winter and before the worst record-breaking cold nights, you should consider if you need to do anything to prevent your pipes from freezing.
-Here are the steps that you can take to prevent pipe freezing.
+Your trusty Mooresville plumbers give you few steps to help prevent pipe freezing.

 Insulate Your Pipes